Sage-Bionetworks/synapsePythonClient/CONTRIBUTING.md

 fileHandleEndpoint=https://repo-dev.dev.sagebase.org/file/v1
 ```

+#### Running OpenTelemetry in Integration Tests
+`tests/integration/conftest.py` is where we defining which trace provider to use.
+Set the `SYNAPSE_OTEL_INTEGRATION_TEST_PROVIDER` environment variable to `otlp` or `console` depending on your use case.

 #### Integration testing for external collaborators
-As an external collaborator you will not have access to a development account and environment to run the integration tests agaisnt.
+As an external collaborator you will not have access to a development account and environment to run the integration tests against.
 Either request that a Sage Bionetworks staff member run your integration tests via a pull request, or, contact us via the [Service Desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/9) to requisition a development account for integration testing only.

 ### Code style